≪ Go to our review of Video Monitors

-The comparison chart shown below presents the overall scores for the video monitors we tested.
+Down below, the comparison chart presents the video monitors we tested ranked according to the overall scores.
 The LeFun C2 720P Wi-Fi (shown in blue) earned a 3rd place rank, and is the lowest scoring Wi-Fi monitor in the review.
 However, it did score better than all of the dedicated options.
 Its overall rank, and budget friendly price helped secure it a Best Value award for Wi-Fi monitors.

 The subsections below will detail our test results point-by-point and offer more information on how the LeFun performed in each metric.
 Test scores for each metric are combined to generate the monitors overall score and rank.

 The LeFun earned a 10 of 10 for range, which is the highest score for the range metric and equal to all the Wifi options.

 This camera can be accessed from anywhere with an Internet connection or via a smartphone or tablet with a data plan.
 This can make a Wi-Fi option a good choice for larger homes or homes where the range of a dedicated monitor (4-5 walls) may not work.